Blood in the Snow Canadian Film Festival: 2012—2021

 The 2016 festival moved to the Cineplex cinema at Yonge—Dundas Square and was held from November 24 to November 27, with an expanded 9 features and 24 shorts.
 The festival also launched its first DVD compilation of short films entitled Blood in the Snow presents: Bloody BITS Shorts Compilation.
 Films hosted included 3 Dead Trick or Treaters, Streamer, Inspiration, Capture Kill Release, The Sublet, 24 x 36: A Movie about Movie Posters, Holy Hell, Kidnap Capital, and winner of the best picture at that year's festival, The Unseen.

 The 2017 edition of the festival saw another venue change as BITS moved to it new home at the Royal Cinema.
 The move meant the elimination of the traditional midnight show that had been part of the programming since 2012, but saw the festival stay at 4 days in length, running November 23 until November 26, 2017.
 The move also added another 100 seats in capacity for the festival and attendance numbers continued to grow.
 Films hosted included Red Spring, Blood Child, Fake Blood, The Child Remains, Buckout Road, Art of Obsession, Kill Order (aka Meza), Darken, and the holiday slasher Once Upon a Time at Christmas.

-In 2018, the festival ran from November 22 to November 27.
-That year, it was described as "Canada’s largest celebration of Canuck genre film."

-In 2019, the festival ran from November 21 to November 26, with Gruesome Magazine describing the event as "a unique and imaginative showcase of contemporary Canadian horror, genre, and underground cinema..."
+In 2018, the festival was held from November 22 to November 27.
+That year, it was described as "Canada's largest celebration of Canuck genre film."
+In 2019, the festival was held from November 21 to November 26, with Gruesome Magazine describing the event as "a unique and imaginative showcase of contemporary Canadian horror, genre, and underground cinema..."

 During the COVID-19 pandemic in Canada, the festival partnered with Super Channel Fuse to hold virtual screenings for its 2020 edition.
 In 2021, the festival launched a development lab for under-represented filmmakers, and it also ran virtual screenings in tandem with limited in-person screenings at the Royal Cinema as the COVID-19 pandemic continued.